galaxyproject/tools-devteam/CONTRIBUTING.md

-  * Related tools may be broken out into individual folders with duplicated wrapper scripts or macro files - these should be moved to a common location in this repository and symolically linked to the original locations prior to modification.
+  * Related tools may be broken out into individual folders with duplicated wrapper scripts or macro files - these should be moved to a common location in this repository and symbolically linked to the original locations prior to modification.
 * Make the desired modifications - consider using a [feature branch](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches).
 * Make sure you have added the necessary tests for your changes and they pass.